jmercouris/asynchronous_queue/README.rst

 terminate in order, that is, there is no blocking for function start based on the completion of a previous function.

-The degree of parallelism (how many functions may run concurrently) is controlled via a constructor parameter of the queue class.

 Requirements
 --------------------------------------------------------------------------------
 The requirements to run this software are: